jmhIcoding/fgnet/README.md

 Currently, we only open the side-channel information of our dataset for  convenience.

-If you want to get the raw pcap files of our dataset, please contact us with the following E-mail: jiangminghao@iie.ac.cn, gougaopeng@iie.ac.cn, caiwei@iie.ac.cn.
+If you want to get the raw pcap files of our dataset, please contact us with the following E-mail: jiangminghao@iie.ac.cn,  caiwei@iie.ac.cn, gougaopeng@iie.ac.cn.